AshleyYakeley/Truth/mkdocs/docs/declarations.md

 In a given scope, there is a current namespace and a list of search namespaces.

 References to namespaces are either relative or absolute.
-Absolute namespace references consist of names separated by dots, with a leading dot.
+Absolute namespace references consist of names separated by dots, with a trailing dot.
 These names specify the namespace directly.

 Relative namespace references consist of names separated by dots.